 The best chicken enchilada recipe is a low-carb and keto dream thanks to the Crepini egg thins.
 Stuffed with chicken, 2 kinds of cheese, and sour cream to satisfy everyone.
-The final easy step of adding your favorite red or green enchilada sauce is all you need to get your Mexican food craving to be satisfied without any guilt!
-No one will ever guess that this recipe replaces traditional corn tortillas for a low-carb wrap.
+No one will ever guess that this 5-ingredient recipe replaces traditional corn tortillas for a low-carb wrap.
 The authentic taste makes this restaurant-style enchilada recipe a ketogenic and gluten-free favorite

 Another great recipe using Crepini is my LOW CARB KETO LASAGNA WITH CREPINI.
 It is my #1 most pinned recipe and the most "Googled" Crepini recipe on the internet for a reason.
 You will love this authentic lasagna recipe with only 4 Net Carbs per huge slice.